PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 Next week we're going to cover some fundamental concepts of probability theory.
 It's much more fun than it sounds, I promise. :p

-## Questions or issues?
-In case you have any questions, please first ask your peers or send us a message on teams instead!
-We're available on working days from 9:00 tot 17:00.

 ## Resources:
 - [SDG database](https://unstats.un.org/sdgs/indicators/database/)